Join the NPO

 Thank you for your interest in becoming a member of the Nashville Philharmonic Orchestra, Nashville’s premiere community orchestra!
 Explore the several ways to get involved below, and sign up for our newsletter to be the first to know when new openings and fellowships are available.

-The NPO rehearses Tuesday evenings, typically at St. George’s Episcopal Church, 37205.
-Our concert pairs are often Sunday afternoons/evenings & Tuesdays at 7:30pm.
+The NPO rehearses Tuesday evenings, typically southwest of downtown Nashville (37205).
+Our concert pairs are usually Sunday afternoons & Tuesdays at 7:00pm.

 Auditions